 The Environment Agency measure two faecal indicator organisms – Faecal Enterococci and E.coli which gives an indication of the level of bacterial pollution in the water.
 If both measures are within the EU bathing Water directive standard the last reading will be shown as “indicates acceptable water quality”.
 If one or both of the measures are above the EU bathing Water directive standard the last reading will be shown as “indicates unacceptable water quality”.

 Please note: these are only advisory indicators.
 In times of heavy rain bacterial counts may spike due to run off into the Lake from the surrounding area.
 Bacterial counts can also fall very quickly in strong sunlight.
 As the bacterial measures can take a week or longer to process, the latest readings on the Bathing Water website may not reflect the situation on the day you swim.

 The annual classification uses a statistical method using all the sample results from the previous four years, put simply all the results in the preceding four years have to be within the EU bathing Water directive standard 98% of the time to meet the Bathing Water classification .
 It gives an indication of the general bacterial pollution in the Lake.
 Again it does not predict the bacterial levels on a particular day.

-The Environment Agency also measures the levels of Blue Green Algae in the Lake.
+The Environment Agency also sets guideline levels for Blue Green Algae.
 Blue-green algae can be toxic and may cause, in some people, allergic reaction to skin, eyes and nose, and vomiting or diarrhoea if swallowed.

 If we have levels of Blue Green algae above the specified levels we will put advisor notices up at the Lake so you can decide if you want to swim.